hipe/tmx/autonomous_component_system/doc/issues/028-parameters-normalize.md

     new components during this work, we need only check the values of existing components.

-  • because its in scope, "definition-based" defaults get effected here too. (non-proc-based implementations may have their own form of effectively defaulting component values.)
+  • because it's in scope, "definition-based" defaults get effected here too. (non-proc-based implementations may have their own form of effectively defaulting component values.)
 HOWEVER, a corollary of the above bullet and this one is that default values do NOT get